PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 boundaries before changing production.
 Commit and push only; do not create, reopen, or update a pull request.

+## Layout-attention/quantized suffix result characterization checkpoint

+`run_layout_attention_quantized_suffix()` selects thirteen ordered children: three layout owners; nested mean-attention, attention-gate, and duplicate-PReLU clusters; dequantized TransposeConv; quantized Reshape cleanup; four quantized activation folds; and Softmax/Transpose canonicalization.
+The runner and its zero-argument lowerer helper currently discard the tuple returned by `run_recovery_invocations()`.

+An instrumented contract freezes the exact thirteen pass IDs and result slots, including the three nested callback results.
+Both production calls pass the same `enable_duplicate_transpose_fanout_optimizations` policy.
+The first lies between affine folding and `_layout_pass_set_1_safe_binary_results`; the second lies between Squeeze/Reshape cleanup and the Transpose/unary-fanout cluster.

+A strict expected-failure contract selects observation-only targets `_layout_pass_set_1_attention_quantized_suffix_results` and `_layout_pass_set_1_final_attention_quantized_suffix_results`.
+It requires tuple propagation through the runner and helper, exact policy arguments, both boundaries, and no consumers.
+Quantized suffix children perform cleanup even when their rewrite counters are zero, so neither tuple is complete mutation evidence.

+The focused suffix, nested cluster, activation-fold, TransposeConv, quantized Reshape, canonicalization, both production boundaries, architecture, and pass-efficiency gate is `726 passed, 1 xfailed in 19.28s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+The sole strict xfail is the selected two-result propagation contract; production is unchanged at this checkpoint.

+At implementation, return the existing ordered tuple from the phase runner and helper, then replace only the two discarded expressions with the selected assignments.
+Do not normalize, summarize, consume, or guard on the results and do not change child callbacks, policy routing, order, shared context, safe- binary successors, or unary-fanout behavior.
+Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the